awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iot-topicrule-putassetpropertyvalueentry.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PropertyAlias`  <a name="cfn-iot-topicrule-putassetpropertyvalueentry-propertyalias"></a>
 The name of the property alias associated with your asset property\.
-You must specify either a `propertyAlias` or both an `aliasId` and a `propertyId`\.
+You must specify either a `propertyAlias` or both an `assetId` and a `propertyId`\.
 Accepts substitution templates\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PropertyId`  <a name="cfn-iot-topicrule-putassetpropertyvalueentry-propertyid"></a>
 The ID of the asset's property\.
-You must specify either a `propertyAlias` or both an `aliasId` and a `propertyId`\.
+You must specify either a `propertyAlias` or both an `assetId` and a `propertyId`\.
 Accepts substitution templates\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)